overture-stack/score/icgc-storage-client/README.md

 2. Download operations work the same as before, and are resumable.

+3. Currently, Azure is not able to store Blobs larger than 195 GB.
+There is an internal maximum size of 50,000-block blobs (each block is 4 MB) in Azure Storage.

-3. Upload operations are not resumable and work differently that for other repositories.
-There is an internal, 100,000-block limit (each block is 4 MB) in Azure that could be reached depending on how many times an upload is retried without completing.
+4. Upload operations are not resumable and work differently than for other repositories.
+In addition to the 50,000-block limit above, there is also a 100,000 uncommitted-block limit  that could be reached depending on how many times an upload is retried without completing.
 If 100,000 blocks are uploaded without completing (i.e., a 50,000 block file is being uploaded, but is interrupted at the 25,000th block 4 times (each time, the upload restarts from the beginning), then the upload will fail and manual intervention will be required to clean things up in the Azure repository.

 	Resumable uploads are technically feasible, but would require us to implement our own upload protocol from scratch.
 Currently, we are using the upload functionality supplied by Azure's Java SDK.

-4. Currently, Azure is not able to store Blobs larger than 195 GB.

 5. There is also a limit of 500 TB of data that can be stored in a single Azure storage account; If this is a real constraint, the Storage Service will need to be modified to handle this.